 TaylorMade has been around since 1979, and it is one of the top brand names in golf.
 Professional golfers such as Tiger Woods, Scottie Scheffler, Dustin Johnson, Rory McIlroy, and Jason Day use TaylorMade products because they are reliable and dependable.

-TaylorMade golf clubs have been industry leaders for many years, but they are producing some premium golf balls as well.
+TaylorMade golf clubs, such as the new Stealth driver, have been industry leaders for many years.
+However, they are producing some premium golf balls as well.
 This in-depth review will examine the TP5 vs TP5x golf balls and whether they actually are the leading tour ball right now.

 TAYLORMADE TP5 REVIEW

 The TP5 golf ball by TaylorMade is designed with five-layer construction.
 It has 85 compressions and a high-quality core, which helps to improve energy, distance, and efficiency.
 It provides a soft feel with plenty of control.
 It is designed for professional golfers, but all golfers can benefit from this ball.
 TaylorMade first produced this golf ball in 2016, and they continue to improve it today.

 The key to this ball is the five-layer construction, which enhances speed without negatively affecting spin.
 It has a Tri-Fast Core that is capable of maximum carry and low drag.
 The cover layer is made with a soft yet durable cast urethane cover.

 In addition, it has four layers that are increasingly stiff to produce greater ball speed.
 This aids in greater carry distance off the tee, more spin around the green, and more control in the wind.
 It also has a new material for 2019 called High-Flex Material (HFM).
 The HFM acts like a spring that is wound tightly and helps to build energy and rebound quickly.
 This all leads to greater ball speed.